NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Declaring More Options

-Rather than setting all script parameters manually, we will to do that through the module system, as this will not just add some safety through type checking, but also allows to build abstractions in order to manage growing complexity and changing requirements.
+Rather than setting all script parameters directly, we will to do that through the module system.
+This will not just add some safety through type checking, but also allows to build abstractions in order to manage growing complexity and changing requirements.

 In this section, you will introduce another option: `generate.requestParams`.